 Health benefits of potassium

 Potassium is an essential nutrient, vital for good health.
 It’s present in all body tissues.
-The human body contains about 140g of potassium.
+The human body contains about 140 grams of potassium.

 Also, potassium may prevent osteoporosis, as it regulates calcium metabolism.